mddazure/ipv6-over-vpn-nva/README.md

 # Configuration

-When deployment is completed, the routers must be configured.
+After deployment completes the routers must be configured.

 Use Serial Console in the portal, under the Help sub menu in the VM blade, to connect to the console of each of the routers.